aws/sagemaker-python-sdk/src/sagemaker/tensorflow/deploying_tensorflow_serving.rst

     'predictions': [3.5, 4.0, 5.5]
   }

-The format of the input and the output data correspond directly to the request and response formats of the ``Predict`` method in the `TensorFlow Serving REST API <https://www.tensorflow.org/serving/api_rest>`_.
+The formats of the input and the output data correspond directly to the request and response formats of the ``Predict`` method in the `TensorFlow Serving REST API <https://www.tensorflow.org/serving/api_rest>`_.

 If your SavedModel includes the right ``signature_def``, you can also make Classify or Regress requests: